 Address Sleep Issues

-Low sleep quality is linked to higher blood pressure in nearly everyone from adolescents to people in midlife and beyond.
-Working on your sleep hygiene can go a long way when addressing high blood pressure.
+Low sleep quality is linked to higher blood pressure in nearly everyone, from adolescents, where poor sleep quality can cause prehypertension, to people in midlife and beyond.
+Working on sleep quality can go a long way when addressing high blood pressure.

-- Keep a consistent bedtime, even on weekends
+- Keeping a consistent bedtime, even on weekends

 Want to learn more about how to lower blood pressure naturally?
 Sign up for our newsletter and stay ahead of the curve.